panjamo/mwb/README.md

 - **Duration Not Working**: Make sure to use `>` and `<` with numbers (minutes)
 - **API Errors**: The service might be temporarily unavailable
 - **Slow Responses**: Try reducing `--size` or using more specific selectors
-- **VLC Not Found**: If VLC doesn't launch, check your VLC installation path or manually open the created `.m3u` file
+- **VLC Not Found**: If VLC doesn't launch, check your VLC installation path or manually open the created `.xspf` file
+- **Invalid Quality**: Invalid quality parameters default to medium with a warning message

 ## Contributing